shrine-priestess/Index-ASL-Gestures/README.md

    ![](https://i.imgur.com/T735Zxj.png)

  - If your avatar already has an Expression Menu and Parameters set up, simply add LeftThumb and RightThumb ***(CASE SENSITIVE)*** to your avatar's parameters.
+Nothing needs to be added to your Menu component.

    ![](https://i.imgur.com/ZBCk191.png)